 Court orders concerning registrations

-The final rule codifies the USPTO’s longstanding procedures concerning action on court orders cancelling or affecting a registration under 15 U.S.C. §1119, which are currently described in Section 1610 of the Trademark Manual of Examining Procedure (TMEP).
+The final rule codified the USPTO’s longstanding procedures concerning action on court orders cancelling or affecting a registration under 15 U.S.C. section 1119, which are currently described in Trademark Manual of Examining Procedure section 1610.
 The USPTO requires submission of a certified copy of the court order and normally does not act on such orders until the case is finally determined.

-When will the TMA final rule become effective?
+When did the TMA final rule become effective?

-The final rule went into effect December 18, 2021, except for the implementation of the shorter response period for office actions that will go into effect on December 3, 2022.
+The final rule went into effect December 18, 2021, except for the implementation of the shorter response period for office actions that went into effect on December 3, 2022.
 Petitions requesting institution of proceedings for reexamination or expungement went into effect December 27, 2021.
-The shorter response period for post registration office actions will be implemented in the spring or early summer of 2023.

 Rulemaking process